Skip to content

 Enjoy the aroma and umami of dashi.

-Takikomi gohan (seasoned rice)
+Takikomi gohan (mixed rice)

 The umami of dashi permeates the rice.